kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 - [ ] Enabled encryption on the master DB instance, then create an encrypted cross-region Read Replica

-- [ ] Encrypt a snapshot from the master DB instance, create a new encrypted master DB instance, and then create an encrypted cross-region Read Replica
+- [x] Encrypt a snapshot from the master DB instance, create a new encrypted master DB instance, and then create an encrypted cross-region Read Replica

 ----

-Answer: 4
+Answer:

+- [x] Encrypt a snapshot from the master DB instance, create a new encrypted master DB instance, and then create an encrypted cross-region Read Replica

 **Explanation:**

 You cannot create an encrypted Read Replica from an unencrypted master DB instance.
 You also cannot enable encryption after launch time for the master DB instance.
 Therefore, you must create a new master DB by taking a snapshot of the existing DB, encrypting it, and then creating the new DB from the snapshot.
 You can then create the encrypted cross-region Read Replica of the master DB.

 - ✅: "Encrypt a snapshot from the master DB instance, create a new encrypted master DB instance, and then create an encrypted cross-region Read Replica" is the correct answer.
 - ❌: "Enable encryption using Key Management Service (KMS) when creating the cross-region Read Replica" is incorrect.
 All other options will not work due to the limitations explained above.
 - ❌: "Encrypt a snapshot from the master DB instance, create an encrypted cross-region Read Replica from the snapshot" is incorrect.
 All other options will not work due to the limitations explained above.
 - ❌: "Enabled encryption on the master DB instance, then create an encrypted cross-region Read Replica" is incorrect.
 All other options will not work due to the limitations explained above.

 **References:**